 Membership is open to all service providers in Port Phillip, Stonnington, Glen Eira and City of Yarra, which together constitute the Inner Southern region.
 This is one way service providers can support CALD residents and issues related to them.

 Multicultural Community Directory

-Victorian Multicultural Commission has a directory to help people access settlement and cultural services across Victoria.
+The Victorian Multicultural Commission has a directory to assist people to access settlement and cultural services across Victoria.
 It includes information on multicultural groups, interfaith networks, community language schools and more.
 See the Community Directory here.